nlpfromscratch/nlp-llms-resources/README.md

 * [Introduction to Modern Statistics](https://openintro-ims2.netlify.app/): Free online textbook on statistics.
 * [Dive into Deep Learning](http://d2l.ai/): Interactive deep learning book with code, math, and discussions implemented with multiple frameworks.
 Chapters 9-11 focus on RNNs & Transformers and 15-16 on NLP applications.
 * [Understanding Deep Learning](https://udlbook.github.io/udlbook/): by Simon J.D.
 Prince, free online and includes all code in Jupyter notebooks.
 Chapter 12 covers the transformer architecture.

+### Surveys

+* [Anaconda’s State of Data Science Report 2023](https://www.anaconda.com/state-of-data-science-report-2023): Anaconda’s annual survey for general DS.
+Requires form submission with email / personal details to download.
+* [State of AI Report 2023](https://www.stateof.ai/): From AirStreet Capital.
+Very dense report focusing on high-level trends, industry players, funding, etc. and focused on LLMs and generative AI.
+* [Kaggle’s AI Report 2023](https://www.kaggle.com/AI-Report-2023): State of AI from Kaggle, taking the form of community-written long-form essays as part of a Kaggle competition
+* [MLOps Community 2023 LLM Survey Report:](https://mlops.community/surveys/llm/) Survey from [MLOps.communtiy](MLOps.community) on trends in LLM usage and adoption.

 ### Aggregators and Online Resources